3. Put the order on hold and confirm it

 Using tunnels

-If you want to integrate the IPN workflow in a development environment behind a firewall our servers won't be able to lookup your notify_url unless you expose it to the net.
-We recommend using ngrok to expose a specific port or sub domain.
+If you're behind a firewall, our servers can't reach your notify_url unless you expose it.
+We recommend ngrok to expose a specific port.

 $ ngrok http 3000

-The IPN expects to notify to a HTTPS url.
-The notify_url must be HTTPS.
-If the server doesn't have an up to date SSL certificate, the IPN won't proceed.
+The IPN requires HTTPS.
+If your server doesn't have a valid SSL certificate, the IPN won't work.

-options to test what may happen when an order needs to be put on hold.
+See the FAQ for options to test what happens when an order is put on hold.